The Zowie Divina S series is the newest mouse to come out from the folks at Benq, and it’s definitely a winning shape.

 Looks like Zowie has another winning shape on their hands.

 The S1 & S2 Divina is an ambidextrous mouse that is suited for medium sized hands or large hands with two models:

 The most apt comparison I can make for this mouse is that its a wider, slighty taller and shorter in length when compared Zowie FK series.
 The hump and slope towards the front of the mouse are slightly toned down from the FK series.
-What all this nets out to is a slightly larger mouse for people who found the FK shapes a little too slight for their hands.
+What all this nets out to is a slightly larger mouse for people who found the FK shapes a little too narrow for their hands.

 The buttons and sides have slight grooves for grip and comfort, this is a very safe shape that should work for most grips provided the proper hand size, it feels great in both palm and claw grip.